 - Comes with 6 customizable profiles

-- Includes entire Hulu streaming library
+- Includes entire Hulu on-demand streaming library

 The easiest way to catch up on older seasons of FX shows is through Hulu.
 Its traditional streaming service offers up many of the hits, including “Atlanta,” “American Horror Story,” and yes, “Legion.”
-The services starts at $5.99/month.
-However, if you want new seasons of shows in any sort of timely manner, basic Hulu won’t cut it.
+The services start at $5.99/month.
+However, if you want new seasons of shows in any timely manner, basic Hulu won’t cut it.
 I had to wait over a year for the new season of “Legion” – that is a long time to try to avoid spoilers.
-“Fosse/Verdon” isn’t on there now and I wouldn’t expect to see it any time soon.
+“Fosse/Verdon” isn’t on there now, and I wouldn’t expect to see it any time soon.
 Unfortunately, it can be hard to be part of a conversation about what’s new and hot when you are seeing shows a year after they premiere.

 Stream FX on Sling TV

-Sling TV is available on Roku, Amazon Fire TV, Chromecast and more, so it’s not a problem to enjoy FX on a TV, tablet, computer, or other smart devices.
-There are more channels than I’ve mentioned available on Sling TV than what I’ve mentioned here.
+Sling TV is available on Roku, Amazon Fire TV, Chromecast, and more, so it’s not a problem to enjoy FX on a TV, tablet, computer, or other smart devices.
+There are more channels available on Sling TV than what I’ve mentioned here.
 To find out more about what Sling TV has to offer, and more information about Sling TV device compatibility, check out this detailed review of Sling TV.